 - Pictogram(s) of precaution measures if applicable with respect to the nature of the medicinal product (“blue-box” information).

-For each EU Member State the requirements are detailed in the Guidelines on the Packaging Information of Medicinal Products for Human Use Authorised by the Community (informations regarding Slovenia are currently being revisied)
+For each EU Member State the requirements are detailed in the Guidelines on the Packaging Information of Medicinal Products for Human Use Authorised by the Community.

 Obtaining the data

-Application for obtaining the national indentification code, Legal status for supply and pictograms of precaution measures shoud be submitted in paper format (obligatory) and electronic format (optional).
+Application for obtaining the national indentification code, legal status for supply and pictograms of precaution measures can be submitted either in electronic format (to the e-mail address ) or in paper format.
 It should include:

 - Completed and signed form »Application for obtaining the data required to place the centrally authorised medicinal products on the market of the Republic of Slovenia«